locth/HSGSP/README.md

 tensorboard --logdir EXPERIMENT --port 6006
 ```

-Evaluation writes confusion matrices, per-class precision/recall/F1, FLOPs, and latency measurements to the log and returns them to `main.py` for printing.
+Evaluation writes confusion matrices, FLOPs, and latency measurements to the log and returns them to `main.py` for printing.
 Visual assets (frequency spectra, pruning histograms, compression comparisons) can be produced via the methods in `utils/visualization.py`.

 ## Tips & troubleshooting